tillrobin/iMGMC/IMNGS.md

 ## Description

-1323 reconstructed full-lenghts 16S sequences were processed via the IMNGS analysis pipeline for its prevalence and abundance in 168,573 SRA samples (November 2017).
+1323 reconstructed full-lengths 16S sequences were processed via the IMNGS analysis pipeline for its prevalence and abundance in 168,573 SRA samples (November 2017).

 ## Data